VirtusLab/tips/src/assets/tips/jetbrains-products.md

 > Issue ID: #(\d+) <br/>
 > Issue link: https://github.com/VirtuslabRnD/&lt;project&gt;/issues/$1

-4. Now you can just click on the link in the comment (with command on Mac) and you go directly to the issue on github!
+4. Now you can just click on the link in the comment (with Command on Mac), and you go directly to the issue on GitHub!

-This is saved per project, so you don't need to worry about overwriting the settings.
+This setting is kept on a per-project basis, so you don't need to worry about overwriting the settings.